fjolnir/Tranquil/Docs/Tranquil Spec.md

 	} else {
 		..statements..
 	}
+	if ..expression.. then ..statement.. \ If you infix the expression & action with `then` you can type a single statement without wrapping in a block.

 	unless ..expression.. {  \ Executes the passed literal block if the expression is nil ..statements..
 	} else {